Pondicherry Wildlife Refuge, New Hampshire: tell a friend about it

 The Pondicherry refuge is a cooperative venture of state, federal, and private organizations.
 A good guide to the Pondicherry trails can be found in the Jefferson Dome chapter of Kim Nilsen’s book 50 Hikes North of the White Mountains.

-Mason: Parker’s to Rail Trail
+Mason, New Hampshire: Parker’s to Mason Rail Trail

 Mason (NH) rail trail.
 Ellen Kolb photo.

 Mason has hills.
 Not steep hills, but hills nonetheless.
 Brookline Road heading northwest from Parker’s makes a steady climb up to County Road and continues fairly level to a sharp left turn.
 At that point, I went straight onto unpaved Scripps Road, a dead end with no-parking signs all along one side.
+Soon, I emerged onto the rail trail.

-I turned around 45 minutes into my walk, which took me only a fraction of a mile on the rail trail.
 I know from long-ago hikes on more northerly segments of the trail that I could have walked in peace all day if I’d had the time.
 I’m sorry I couldn’t stop today at Pratt Pond, probably the prettiest spot on the Mason trail.